aairabella/hantek-pps2116A/README.md

 .
 Dimensions: 350mm x 150mm x 210mm
 .
 Weight: 5.44kg, 12 lbs

-We're using it in a testbench of some power electronics componentes that are likely to explode (yes, you read it right), so we decided to use all the instruments remotely.
+We're using it in a testbench of some power electronics componentes that are likely to explode (yes, you read it right), so we decided to use all the instruments involved in this testbench remotely.

 ## Requirements